Garmin API

 • Awake Duration: Time in seconds the user spent awake during the sleep period.
 Internally stored as awake_duration.

 • Validation: Validation state of the sleep data and its date range.
+The data could be auto-confirmed, but the sleep window could have been manually adjusted, or the sleep data itself is entirely manually entered.
+Values: MANUAL, DEVICE, AUTO_TENTATIVE, AUTO_FINAL, AUTO_MANUAL, ENHANCED_TENTATIVE, ENHANCED_FINAL.
 Internally stored as validation.

 Garmin Health Sleep